uwciso/browser-security/README.md

 2. Point your browser to [localhost:3100](http://localhost:3100)

 3. To do the exercises, you'll need to open up the app.js (and, eventually, assets.html) files in your text editor of choice.
-This app uses [nodemon](https://nodemon.io/), so as you make changes to files, your browser should automatically reload.

 ## Resources
 * [CSP with Helmet.js](https://helmetjs.github.io/docs/csp/)